NREL/EnergyPlus/design/FY2021/ASTM C1340 convection algorithm for attic spaces.md

 ## Testing/Validation/Data Sources ##

-Standard unit tests will be used to verify that the convective coefficients are calculated properly.
+1. Standard unit tests were used to verify that the convective coefficients are calculated properly.
+2. The convection coefficient results of the testfile with the EMS implementation were compared to the results from the implemented algorithm.

 ## Input Output Reference Documentation ##